Avg: 3 from 1 vote

 The crux pitch is its start and can't be seen until you're 400' from it.

 The name comes from an aircraft tire in the drainage near the start of the route.
-It likely came from a C-47 that crashed in the late 40's.
+A C-47 crashed into Mount Mitchell in the late 1940's.

 Travel on 80 to 1158, then 1159, and park at the gate barring 5521.
 Walk up the road and a surprisingly good trail on the south side of the Rock Creek drainage.